API Documentation

 Sets the current device.

 Usage of this function is discouraged in favor of device.
-In most cases it’s better to use xpu_VISIBLE_DEVICES environmental variable.
+In most cases it’s better to use ZE_AFFINITY_MASK environmental variable to restrict which devices are visible.

 Parameters: